Chris-prtz/Chris-prtz.github.io/README.md

-# Welcome to my personnal projects that I did during my studies.
+# Welcome to the personal projects that I did during my studies.

 ### Here are the biggest projects that I have done  :